galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 # Citation

-Please note, this tutorial is largely based on the trajectories tutorial found on the Scanpy site itself [https://scanpy-tutorials.readthedocs.io/en/latest/paga-paul15.html](https://scanpy-tutorials.readthedocs.io/en/latest/paga-paul15.html).
+Please note, this tutorial is largely based on the trajectories tutorial found [on the Scanpy site itself](https://scanpy-tutorials.readthedocs.io/en/latest/paga-paul15.html).

 > <agenda-title></agenda-title>
 >